Public consultation: Dutch forest certification system

 The revised PEFC Certification System Netherlands is one of the first national systems submitted to PEFC for endorsement that includes a Trees Outside Forests (TOF) standard.
 TOF certification was one of the innovative developments of the 2018 PEFC Sustainable Forest Management standard.

-After revising the national system in line with PEFC requirements, PEFC Netherlands submitted the revised system to PEFC for endorsement.
+The Dutch system was submitted to PEFC after being revised in line with PEFC requirements.
 The national system is now undergoing the PEFC assessment process, carried out by an independent PEFC Registered Assessor.
+It must pass this assessment to maintain its PEFC endorsement.

 An important aspect of the assessment process is the public consultation.
 Over the sixty-day consultation, stakeholders from around the world can give their comments and provide feedback on any aspect of the system.
 The Registered Assessor will use the information received from this consultation in their assessment of the system.